timfayz/elementcss/README.md

 ##Preface
-ELEMENT is based on [SCSS](sass-lang.com) preprocessor.
+ELEMENT is based on [SASS](http://sass-lang.com/guide) preprocessor.
 If you use plain CSS to make your styles, you will love preprocessors, particularly SASS.

 **What do I need to know before using?**

 Please, before using or reading the source code you need to learn HTML/HTML5, CSS/CSS3 and basics of SASS(SCSS syntax).
 Otherwise you will experience difficulties in understanding principles of work and efficiency.
+If you know nothing about previously mentioned technologies go to [w3schools.com](http://w3schools.com) to gain some basic knowledge.

 **What is SASS?**

 **SASS** is CSS preprocessor that make it possible to inject into CSS some "*programming*" features/techniques like  **variables, functions, mixins, if/else statements** and so on.
-Preprocessor is program that simple compile files with the extension .scss|.sass into .css.
+Preprocessor is program that simply compile selected files with the extension .scss or .sass into .css. **SASS** has two variants of syntax: SCSS(CSS-like syntax, files ending with .scss) and SASS(syntactic sugar, files ending with .sass).
+We use SCSS, because its syntax is the same as CSS.
 For example:
 ```SCSS
 /* styles.scss */
 $black: #000;